dgraph-io/dgraph-docs/content/clients/raw-http.md

 should become part of the transaction state.

 ## Run a Mutation
+Mutations can be done over HTTP by making a `POST` request to an Alpha's `/mutate` endpoint.
 Now that we have the current balances, we need to send a mutation to Dgraph with the updated balances.
 If Bob transfers $10 to Alice, then the RDFs to send
 are: